encounter7777/ShenZhen_university_auto_connect_network/README.md

 # ShenZhen_university_auto_connect_network
-This repo is just for Szu students who need to auto_login in the school network.
+This repo is just for Szu students who needs to auto_login in the school network.